 Series Summary:

-Who will fight for us?
+WHO WILL FIGHT FOR US?
 What we are fighting for?
 These questions guide our lives and the lives of generations.
-The book of Judges shows us that when we are unwilling fight as God commanded, compromise to get along, fight with the wrong people, and fight for lesser things we descend into tribalism and chaos.
+The Book of Judges shows us that when we are unwilling to fight as God commanded, compromise to get along, fight with the wrong people, and fight for lesser things, then we descend into tribalism and chaos.
 We end up with the disaster of everyone doing what is right in their own eyes.
-We find ourselves crying out again, Who will fight for us? #Judges#2026
+Then we find ourselves crying out again…WHO WILL FIGHT FOR US?

 ANNOUNCEMENTS